aaronkcarpenter/Profile/README.md

 ## Software Engineer | MBA | Technology | Business

-Hi, I'm Aaron!
-My professional career extends 6+ years in Logistics & Supply Chain Management and for the last few years, I've been working as a Software Engineer.
-It's been quite an exciting time and I've really enjoyed everything that this new venture has introduced me to.
-I spend my days working on the front end of a large application with JavaScript, Material UI, React, React Hooks and Redux to manage state, while spending my nights coding out interesting full stack projects.
-My current favorite stack is React, Python, Flask, and PostgreSQL.
-I've listed a few projects below and as I continue my technical skill development, more will be added.
-In my spare time, I enjoy picking up a great non-fiction book, creating content for various mediums around the internet, and all things pop culture!
+I spent the first 5 years of my career in the Logistics & Supply Chain industry before transitioning to a more fitting role as a Software Engineer.
+I love learning and enjoy the work that I do.
+I spend a majority of my days consuming API's, crafting solutions to coding challenges, debugging web scrapers, and automating tasks and workflows.

+I've had the opportunity to explore many areas of programming, developing a wide array of knowledge related to front-end (JavaScript, HTML/CSS, React, React Native, Redux Toolkit), back-end (Node.js, Python, Flask, Django), cloud (AWS, Google Cloud Platform), & the database(PostgreSQL).
+In my personal time, I help others learn about programming with curated tech content.
+I write about tech, Software Engineering and the many facets of programming.
+My latest content can be found on my [blog](https://www.aaronkyle.co).

 ### Current Technical Areas of Study - :computer:
 [<img align="left" alt="Visual Studio Code" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/visual-studio-code/visual-studio-code.png" />][website]